A SPOTTY MIX GIVES WAY TO MILD SUNSHINE

 Your First Alert Weather Forecast:

-A small disturbance moving through the Great Lakes is creating showers, mixed with some wet snow.
-Most of the precipitation has been northeast of the Fox Cities and will wrap up by the mid-morning.
-As this weak weathermaker moves away, skies will clear out with midday and afternoon sunshine.
-It’s finally going to feel like a normal late October day, with highs in the 50s.
+A small disturbance moving through the Great Lakes this morning, created rain and snow showers.
+This weak weathermaker is moving away, and skies have cleared out.
+We’ll see sunshine this afternoon and it’s finally going to feel like a normal late October day, with highs in the 50s.

 Tomorrow is going to be much warmer, thanks to more sunshine and a gusty southwest wind.
 Highs will be well into the 60s, and could touch 70 degrees in some spots.
 Look for more warm highs around 70 through what will be a gorgeous weekend.